The Pigeon Chapter of the Huron County Historical Society was organized on September 7, 1976, in the community rooms of the Pigeon District Library.

 There were forty-four charter members.

-The first fund-raising project was held in 1977.
+The first fundraising project was held in 1977.
 This was a consignment auction and was held at the Cooperative Elevator Bean storage warehouse.
 The proceeds from this project provided an operating fund for the Society.
 Other fund-raisers were held from time to time.

-At a special meeting called by the president, the Village of Pigeon presented Village Ordinance No. 64 which officially created the Pigeon Historical Society.
+At a special meeting called by the president, the Village of Pigeon presented Village Ordinance No. 64, which officially created the Pigeon Historical Society.
 It is one of the nine divisions of the village government.

 President Haist appointed six directors during his first year of office.
 They were Carl Dast, Clifton Baily, Naomi Wichert, Marie Leipprandt, Roberta Richmond, and Arthur Woelke.